steveshogren/hugo-blog/content/post/better-oo-design.md

 +++
 title = "OO-Design Part 1: Increased Reuse in Object-Oriented Programs" date = "2016-10-31"
-Categories = ["technical skills", "csharp", "java",  "oop"]
+Categories = ["technical skills", "csharp", "java",  "oo-design"]
 +++

-Next in the series: [OO-Design Part 2: Anemic Domain Models Are Healthy](/anemic-domain-model/)
+Part 1 of the series [OO-Design](/categories/oo-design/)

 The SOLID patterns are not enough to design a reusable and testable code base.
 Two concrete additions can significantly improve your codebase, while